The Marketing Axis

 The contingency theory is thus based on the principle that there is no ideal way of managing an organization.
 Instead, situational factors drive the best course of action.

 Traditional management theories often support the view that certain principles can be universally applied.
-According to the CT, principles are supposed to be flexible and adapted to circumstances.
+According to the contingency theory, principles are supposed to be flexible and adapted to circumstances.

-The challenge in implementing contingency theory is, that the application of CT is tricky, for it requires constant environmental scanning.
+The challenge in implementing contingency theory is, that the application of contingency theory is tricky, for it requires constant environmental scanning.
 Likewise, flexible leadership, and the development of strategies that are issues-specific.
 Thus, it requires deep knowledge about internal and external factors influencing the organization.

 Leave a Reply